jsta/nesR/README.md

 nesR
 ====

-Code to scrape data from the National Eutrophication Survey archival PDF
+Code to rescue (scrape) data from the National Eutrophication Survey archival PDF.

 Installation
 ------------

+### Prerequites

+Until `magick` can handle local adaptive thresholding.
+This package requires you to be able to call the `imagemagick` `convert` command with `system()`.

 You can install nesR from github with: